Sa6ry/TripPlannerDemo/README.md

 ## TODO

 - Unit Test & UI Test
+- The animation for date picker need to be custom inorder to have the look and feel of the rest of the UI elements, however I used popover for simplicity

 ## Others

-I used different techqnice to show different ways for achiving results, I created the UI from the code in AutocompleteViewController and from the .xib in MainViewController
+Different techqnices have been used to show different ways of doing things.
+For example, I created the UI from the code in AutocompleteViewController and from the .xib in MainViewController.
+I used Swift to code DatePickerPopoverViewController to show how to integrate Swift with Objective-C